OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/Custom-logging.md

 * **Transportation choices logging** Lifecycle transport log.txt
 * **Sickness logging** Lifecycle sickness log.txt

-Note that these logs only capture actions performed by this mod.
-Actions performed by the base game or by other mods are not included.
+Note that these logs only capture actions performed by this mod.Actions performed by the base game or by other mods are not included.

 ### Death logging
 Records the citizen's age at death for every death caused by this mod (natural ageing).

-Note that it doesn't record deaths NOT caused by this mod (those with 'special causes, e.g. pollution or natural disasters).
+**NOTE***: This log does not record deaths not caused by this mod (e.g. those with 'special causes', such as pollution or natural disasters).

 ### Immigration logging
 Records the age, family, and education level of every immigrant whose attributes have been selected by this mod.